-- 23. Following the outcome of the complaint, the Fellow for Welfare will take such action, including informing others, and arranging for support for all parties following the outcome, as may be appropriate in the circumstances. - 24.
-There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Fellow for Welfare considers that the implications for the aggrieved person or others actually or potentially affected are serious.
+- Taking no further action other than, where appropriate, implementing or suggesting steps that would help to restore reasonable relationships between the parties.
+This approach will usually be appropriate where the claim(s) of harassment are considered to be unfounded and where there is a continuing relationship between the parties - In rare cases disciplinary action may be instituted against the complainant if there is evidence that the complaint of harassment is unfounded and not made in good faith. - 22.
+If the complainant is not satisfied with the outcome following the investigation of the formal written complaint, they may be able to appeal this decision using the College Appeals Procedure in the Student Handbooks or, if they have exhausted all mechanisms of appeal within College, apply to the Office of the Independent Adjudicator for Higher Education (OIA) for a review of the case.
+The complainant should seek advice from the Head of Student Wellbeing and/or a harassment advisor if they are considering taking this action.
+If applying to the OIA they must do so within three months of the date of the Completion of Procedures letter. - 23.
+Following the outcome of the complaint, the Head of Student Wellbeing will take such action, including informing others, and arranging for support for all parties following the outcome, as may be appropriate in the circumstances. - 24.
+There may be circumstances in which an aggrieved party is not willing, or able, to make a formal complaint but the Head of Student Wellbeing and/or harassment advisors consider that the implications for the aggrieved person or others actually or potentially affected are serious.
 This may include cases where other parties, but not the aggrieved party, have made a complaint.
 In this case, the Senior Dean may initiate an investigation and make a decision on further action on the basis of such evidence as is available.